Why Some of Us Bruise Easily... and How to Get Rid of Bruises

 If your platelet count is low due to a medical condition called idiopathic thrombocytopenic purpura (ITP), then your platelets don’t get produced in the right numbers.
 This condition makes it easier for someone to bleed internally and causes bruises to appear.
 ITP may also be caused by leukemia or lymphoma as well as arthritis.

-However, you can also have a low platelet count – and thus bruising – if you take certain types of medications that cause the blood condition as a side effect.
+However, you can also have a low platelet count — and thus increased bruising — if you take certain types of medications that cause the blood condition as a side effect.
 For example, chemotherapy medications will often cause dangerously low platelet counts, which can be quite serious… even life-threatening.
 Other medications that cause bruising include aspirin, prednisone, and birth control pills.
 Low levels of vitamin B12 and/or folate can also cause low platelet counts.

 If you think any of this may be the cause of frequent bruising, then see a doctor or other healthcare practitioner.